-Drunk on Too Much Life (DOTML) is a poetic and intimate journey of resilience and discovery.
-It follows the filmmaker’s daughter Corrina from grey, institutional hallways of locked-down psych wards, countless medications, and diagnostic labels into expansive worlds of colour, music, poetry, community, connection and greater meaning.
-On their journey, the family learns that madness has meaning that goes far beyond brain chemistry.
+Drunk on Too Much Life is an intimate and powerful documentary following the filmmaker’s 21-year-old daughter’s mind-opening journey from locked-down psych wards and diagnostic labels towards expansive worlds of creativity, connection and greater meaning.
+On their journey, the family begins to question the widespread idea that mental illness should be understood in purely biological terms and learns the myriad ways that madness has meaning.
 Recovery is not a straight path to being cured but a crooked and bumpy journey and series of small awakenings.

 Michelle Melles, Director/Producer/Co-writer

-Michelle Melles (she/her) is a seasoned director, writer and producer with a background in documentary media, broadcast television, and magazine journalism.
-Her films have screened at festivals internationally and nationally and she has worked for some of the top television broadcasters and shows in Canada.
-In 2018, she co-founded the boutique production company Parallel Vision Productions with her husband Pedro Orrego seeking to tell multidimensional and engaging stories that challenge preconceived ideas and offer unique ways of perceiving the world.
-In October, 2021, she will hold her Master of Fine Arts in Documentary Media (summa cum laude) from Ryerson University and is a recent recipient of the SSHRC grant for her work in transformative mental health care.
-Drunk on Too Much Life is her first feature length documentary film.
+Michelle Melles (she/her) is a seasoned director, writer and producer with a background in independent documentary media, non-fiction television, and magazine journalism.
+She has worked for some of the top broadcasters and television shows in Canada, produced and directed numerous short, nationally-broadcast and internationally-distributed TV documentaries.
+Under her banner Parallel Vision Pictures, she seeks to tell multidimensional and engaging stories that challenge preconceived ideas and offer unique ways of perceiving the world.
+She holds an MFA in Documentary Media from The Creative School at X-Ryerson University in Toronto (Gold Medal, 2021, summa cum laude); received the Social Sciences and Humanities Research Council (SSHRC) grant from the Canadian Government for her work in documentary filmmaking and transformative mental health (2020), and holds a BA from the University of Toronto (high distinction; faculty scholar, 1995).
+Drunk on Too Much Life is Michelle’s first feature length documentary film.

 Pedro Orrego, Co-Producer, Writer